-Consequently, the research group on Computational Modeling and Analysis of Medical Activities aims at developing a multi-sensor data acquisition system for the operating room (OR) as well as devising novel methods to perceive, model and analyze surgical activities.
+Consequently, the research group on Computational Modeling and Analysis of Medical Activities aims at developing a multi-sensor data acquisition system for the operating room (OR) as well as devising novel methods to perceive, model, analyze and assist surgical activities.
 These methods will be used to design a new generation of context-aware assistance systems for the OR that can help the surgical team with performing routine tasks and also enable them to better process and visualize the large amount of information generated during a surgical procedure.
 Our research lies at the intersection of computer vision, medical robotics, augmented reality and machine learning.
-We seek in particular to leverage the large amount of data collected from medical devices and sensors used in a wide variety of surgical procedures to develop new algorithms and solutions for activity recognition and modeling.
+We seek in particular to leverage the large amount of data collected from medical devices and sensors used in a wide variety of surgical procedures to develop new algorithms and solutions for modeling, recognition and assistance of clinical activities.

 A first application of our research is the monitoring of radiation during image-guided interventions to address the increased exposure of surgical staff to X-rays generated by imaging devices.

 A second application is the development of tools to automatically process endoscopic surgeries for real-time safety monitoring, video database indexing and surgical education.